Partnership Case Studies

 GiGL has worked with many of our partners to create customised online forms for collecting wildlife or green space information being generated by public surveys.
 These are available in addition to GiGL’s own one-off records web-form or multi-records spreadsheet available here.
 Note, you only need to use one form to report a sighting – all data from…Read More

-London Borough of Camden – Encouraging developers to share ecological data As part of the planning process, local authorities ask developers for ecological assessments on plots of land they want to develop.
+As part of the planning process, local authorities ask developers for ecological assessments on plots of land they want to develop.
 The ecological assessments are archived in the planning system and the information they contain is largely inaccessible.
-For the data to have any value,…Read More
+For the data to have additional value, work is needed to collate, analyse and present it in a usable form.Read More

 A BioBlitz is a light-hearted biological survey that provides the chance for naturalists and members of the public to explore and learn together.
 As well as raising awareness of biodiversity and the importance of biological recording, it can also generate genuinely useful biodiversity information.Read More